TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

-Our COVID-19 response  DetailsEXTRA 30% OFF $75+ with code: 7NEWLOOK Details
+Our COVID-19 response  DetailsEXTRA 30% OFF $75 or more with code: HOORAY9 Details
-EXTRA 25% under $75 with code: 7NEWLOOK Details
+EXTRA 25% OFF under $75 with code: HOORAY9 Details
-St. John’s Bay Flash Sale!
-EXTRA 40% OFF w/ code: 7NEWLOOK Details
+Free Shipping Over $49  DetailsUP TO 60% OFF DOORBUSTERS Online only for a limited time—Shop Now
-Free Shipping Over $49  DetailsOur COVID-19 response  DetailsEXTRA 30% OFF $75+ with code: 7NEWLOOK Details
+Our COVID-19 response  DetailsEXTRA 30% OFF $75 or more with code: HOORAY9 Details

 Enable Accessibility